vincent290587/Climber/README.md

 - Then build using `make`
 - Run the program `./Climber`

 The results are output in a file called `simu.txt`, which you can easily use in a plotting software.
-(KST plot is warmly recommended !!)
+(KST plot is warmly recommended, or JSynoptic)

 ## Building the software